Execration texts: Historical periods of execration texts

 Execration texts are attested from the late Old Kingdom (c.
 2686–2160 BCE) up into the New Kingdom (c.
-1550–1069).
+1550–1069 BCE).

-The earliest execration texts date to the 6th dynasty (24th–22nd century BCE) during Egypt's Old Kingdom.
+The earliest physical execration texts date to the 6th dynasty (24th–22nd century BCE) during Egypt's Old Kingdom.
 They are statuettes made from unbaked clay and fashioned into the shape of bound foreigners with name labels inscribed on their chests, sometimes in red ink.
 Over 400 of these statuettes were excavated from the cemetery at Giza, while a few others have been unearthed at the settlements of Elephantine and Balat.

 In the Middle Kingdom (c.
 2055–1650), Egyptians continued to use statuettes as execration texts.
 For example, a group of both large and small figurines dating to the end of the 12th dynasty was excavated at the necropolis of Saqqara.
 Middle Kingdom Egyptians also began to use pottery vessels for execration texts, which is evidenced by an excavation of over 175 vessels outside the Egyptian fortress at Mirgissa in Lower Nubia.
 These vessels, dating to the middle of the 12th dynasty, were inscribed with lengthy execration texts and appear to have been deliberately broken, likely as part of the execration ritual.

 Only a few examples of execration texts dating to the Second Intermediate Period (c.
 1700–1550) and New Kingdom (c.
 1550–1069) have been found.